 Trying to create a bond, using long opening or closing statements & paraphrasing information can contribute to long scripts.

-While the customer wants to inquire about a particular issue, asking irrelevant questions can prove to be a huge turnoff.
+While the customer wants to inquire about a particular issue, asking irrelevant questions can prove to turn them off.

 It happens because agents ask for unnecessary customer information that can be traced from customer data.
 This can slow the resolution process, impact customer experience & increase the AHT.